Graduate Diploma of Psychological Science

 Unit Description:

 This unit is one of the core level 500 units in Psychology.
 In this unit, the history and philosophy of both the quantitative and qualitative approaches is presented within the broader historical and philosophical themes of psychology as a discipline.
-The goals of the unit are to further student’s knowledge and skills in research methods used in psychological research and the application of this research, with a specific emphasis on qualitative research and advanced statistics (e.g. Regression and ANOVA).
+The goals of the unit are to further student’s knowledge and skills in research methods used in psychological research and the application of this research, with a specific emphasis on qualitative research and advanced statistics (e.g., Regression and ANOVA).
 The unit considers the application of these research methods within the context of important concepts, such as the scientist-practitioner model, evidence-based practice, ontology and epistemology and ethics.
 This material will be presented in a manner that is scientifically rigorous yet culturally responsive and informs a broader discussion of psychology as both a professional practice in Australia and as an agent of social benefit.
 This unit is the second and final unit, in a scaffolded series of units that, taken together, will facilitate the development of a comprehensive understanding of the skills and knowledge associated with research methods in psychology, the history and philosophy of psychology, and their contribution to the application of psychology.

 Learning Outcomes: